OrbitX-Space/Throttle-Master-Firmware/README.md

 ## Makefile commands
-1. Flash the firmware into your chip:
+1. Flash the firmware into your chip:<br>
      `make flash_firmware`